 When Botanical PaperWorks developed its classic wildflower seed blend, we carefully selected seeds that would grow in harmony with various environments so there would be no disruptions to established biodiversity.

-To help you understand more about the seeds in our seed paper and why they are safe to plant, let’s look at the differences between native, non-native, naturalized non-native, and invasive wildflowers.
+To help you understand more about the seeds in our seed paper and why they are safe to plant, let’s explore the distinctions between native, non-native, naturalized non-native, and invasive wildflowers.

 Choose native species seed paper specific to your region when ordering promotional products!
 When your promotion is planted, you and your customers will be helping the local ecosystem by contributing to habitats for important species and pollinators such as butterflies and bees.
 With so much waste being produced everyday, it is more important than ever to make green choices that will have a positive impact on the environment.